tainacan/tainacan-wiki/dev/creating-metadata-type.md

 * **set_description(string $description)** - Sets the description of the Metadata type.
 This is the text the user will see in the front end and should be internationalized with your text domain (`custom-metadata-type`).
 * **set_primitive(string $type)** - Inform what is the raw type of data that will be stored.
 This is used mainly by Filter Types to decide what kind of Filters will be available for each Metadata Type.
 Current used primitive types are: `string`, `date`, `float`, `item`, `term`, and `long_string` (you can create new ones if you want, just note that not all Filter Types may be available to them).
 * **set_component(string $component_name)** - The name of the vue component that will be created on the next session.
 We recommend adding the prefix *tainacan-metadata-type-* to avoid collisions.
 * **set_preview_template(string $template)** - An HTML preview of how the component will look like.
-This is seen by users inside the tooltip "Metadata Type Preview", when hovering by the Metadata Type button.
+This is seen by users inside the tooltip "Metadata Type Preview" when hovering by the Metadata Type button.
 If you can use [Bulma](https://bulma.io ':ignore') and [Buefy](https://buefy.org/ ':ignore') classes here.
 This parameter is not obligatory but can improve user experience.

 The last two (**set_form_component** and **set_default_options**) are only needed as we describe bellow: